 Are you considered the multifaceted breadwinner of the family?
 We all recognize the type.
 He or she is the overachiever able to tackle the world and beyond; yet still manages not to miss a day’s work in spite of exhaustion or illness.
-If this is indeed you, take some comfort in knowing that your dependents may be compensated in the event of your untimely demise, as long as it is materially related to your course of employment.
+If this is indeed you, take some comfort in knowing that your dependents may be compensated in the event of your untimely demise.

 Eligibility for workers compensation dependency benefits

 In fact, with most cases, benefits are payable to the dependents if the employee has suffered a job related illness or accident which has resulted in death as long as the other requirements are met as defined under the New Jersey Workers Compensation law.

 New Jersey law defines dependents as the spouse, civil union partner or children under 18 years of age who were actually a part of the household at the time of the decedents’ death.
 For example, when a wife is not living with her husband, whether she receives and what type depends on whether she is dependent on the spouse or clearly independent while living in another household.

 Further, in the event an injured employee without dependents subsequently dies during the pendency of a workers comp claim, an award may still be received by the deceased employee’s estate for the time period from the date of injury until death.